zachleat/zachleat.com/web/_posts/2010-02-05-trash-that-back-to-top-link.md

 > It would seem that perfection is attained not when no more can be added, but when no more can be removed.
 >
-> - Antoine de Saint Exupéry
+> —Antoine de Saint Exupéry